 All completers of the Luther Teacher Education Program are eligible for a license to teach in Iowa.
 See the Luther College Education website for information regarding licensure in other states: http://www.luther.edu/education/licensure/.
-For complete information regarding the education programs and licensure requirements at Luther, consult the education department website, education.luther.edu.
+For complete information regarding the education programs and licensure requirements at Luther, consult the education department website, luther.edu/education.
 Changes in state requirements appear periodically, so printed material may be out of date; the education department endeavors to keep the departmental website updated.
-You may also wish to consult the Education Department Handbook and the Field Experience Handbook, available through the education office, or the Music Student Guidelines available at luther.edu/music/curriculum.
+You may also wish to consult the Teacher Education Program Handbook available at www.luther.edu/education/forms/TEPforms.
 All students pursuing licensure in education must be aware that their course selections will have an impact on the length of their programs and their certification.
 For this reason, it is important that these students maintain regular contact with their education advisors and with the education department staff.
 Secondary and K12 students with advisors in other departments should also seek regular consultation with the education department staff and faculty.

 Important information for all students interested in the teacher education program: